Searching ...

 Pros

-Affordable cost of living
+Affordable Cost of Living

 One study projects a single adult would need an annual income of $28,123 after taxes to afford their essential living expenses.
 Two adults would need $46,442.
+That’s a lower figure for living in retirement, given the current average retiree spends about $50,000 a year.

-Access to healthcare
+Access to Healthcare

-You may not be thinking about healthcare yet, but you should.
-Luckily, Ohio is home to several top-ranked hospitals and medical centers, including the Cleveland Clinic and Ohio State University’s Wexner Medical Center.
-Both provide retirees with high-quality healthcare services.
+Luckily, Ohio is home to several top-ranked hospitals and medical centers.
+At the top are the Cleveland Clinic and Ohio State University’s Wexner Medical Center.
+Both healthcare facilities provide retirees with high-quality medical services and specialty care.

 Columbus’ Ohio State University Wexner Center may be the second-best in the state, but it also achieved national rankings in nine specialties, including cancer and ENT.

-Affordable housing
+Affordable Housing

-Whether you’re looking for an apartment, single-family home, duplex, or condo, you’ll] Ohio’s real estate overall is considered affordable.
+Whether you’re looking for an apartment, single-family home, duplex, or condo, Ohio’s real estate overall is considered affordable.
 The median price of a detached house in 2022 was $213,000, well below the national median price of $354,649!
 Keep in mind prices can vary depending on what amenities and features you are after (e.g., waterfront living, luxury condo).

-However, even in big cities like Cincinnati, the housing tends to be more affordable than similarly sized cities, or in income-to-house price, a sign of affordability.
-Here’s what the major city median housing prices were like in March 2023:
+However, even in big cities like Cincinnati, the housing tends to be more affordable than in similarly sized cities or by income-to-house price ratio, a sign of affordability.

-Plenty of recreation
+Plenty of Recreation

 Cincinnati Ohio beautiful park